facebook/docusaurus/website/blog/2022-01-24-docusaurus-2021-recap/index.md

 ## Community

 As an active moderator on [Discord](https://discord.gg/docusaurus), I can clearly see the community thriving.
 Many frequently asked questions are now integrated into our documentation, and some feature requests have been implemented as well.
 The project and the community reciprocally benefit each other – case in point, I was formerly a community contributor before becoming a maintainer.

+We are constantly mentioned on Twitter with inspirational feedback:

+> **@docusaurus** is amazing! cant believe it's THAT simple to use.

+> No extra plugins, tooling or compilation steps.
+It just works out of the box.

+> I love **@docusaurus**.
+I couldn't have built the APIs, tutorials, and blogs contained in my site efficiently and beautifully in my workflow without Docusaurus.

+And we keep every of them in [our little box](https://twitter.com/sebastienlorber/timelines/1392048416872706049) 😄 If you enjoy Docusaurus yourself, keep tagging us with your comments!

 As we approach the official release, we are interested in knowing more about what people are doing out there: [plugin authors](https://github.com/facebook/docusaurus/discussions/4025), [creators of customized sites](https://github.com/facebook/docusaurus/discussions/5468), and [all new users](https://github.com/facebook/docusaurus/discussions/4610) – please keep us posted about your achievements so we can steer our development to better serve your needs.